MORPHOLOGY OF CLOSTRIDIUM BOTULINUM

 CULTURE REQUIREMENTS OF CLOSTRIDIUM BOTULINUM

-⇒ Special requirements – Unlike C. perfringens, Clostridium botulinum has no complex nutritional requirements and readily grow in an ordinary medium like NAM.
+⇒ Special requirements – Unlike C. perfringens, Clostridium botulinum has no complex nutritional requirements and readily grows in an ordinary medium like NAM.
 Also, it grows well in the media containing Blood or Serum, commonly Blood Agar medium & Robertson Cooked meat broth medium is used for the cultivation of Clostridium botulinum in Laboratory.

 ⇒ Optimum temperature – The optimum temperature for the growth of Clostridium botulinum is 35°C. Some strains of C. botulinum can grow at very low temperatures (1-5°C).